 Q. What impact will these future changes have on passengers/airport users?

 A. The proposed plans allow for bespoke drop-off and pick-up points for public transport providers and taxi operators.
 Public vehicles will use the car park where drop-off and pick-up points will be provided.
-There is likely to be a period of 'free parking' in the car park to facilitate this
+There is likely to be a limited period of 'free parking' in the car park to facilitate this

 Q. Does that mean that the 'Pit Stop', which currently allows up to 10-minutes to pick up/drop off passengers at no charge will no longer be offered?

 A. Public vehicles can use the car park to drop off and pick up passengers, which is likely to offer a period of 'free parking' to facilitate this

 A. The intention will be to allow pre-booked cab operators to use the designated drop-off/pick-up points used by the bus, private coach and taxi operators

 Q. What arrangements will be put in place for elderly passengers or those with mobility issues?